Alternative and Holistic Medicine Archives

-Looking for alternative therapies in Japan?
+Looking for alternative therapies in the Netherlands?
 Check our listings for expat-friendly alternative therapy and holistic medicine and find the right care for you:

-Kyushu University Hospital is a hospital located in Fukuoka valuing holistic medicine.
-Regarded as one of the country’s top hospitals, it specializes in cardiology, neurology, dental care, and children’s care.
-For international-focused medical care, contact Kyushu University Hospital today.
+Studio Anna Mora is a wellness center in Amsterdam.
+They specialize in Pilates classes, running lessons for all backgrounds and abilities.
+They also offer massage and acupuncture treatments alongside international wellness retreats.
+So, invest in yourself in your new home with Studio Anna Mora.

+Tiny Sleepyhead is a professional children’s sleep consultant.
+Run by qualified psychologist, Aleksandra Wysocka, the service helps children improve their quality of sleep.
+So, if your little ones are struggling to adapt to their new home, see how Tiny Sleepyhead sleep consultancy could help.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing